biojava/biojava.github.io/wiki/GSoC:PTM.md

     -   Identify additional attached ligands that are not directly attached to amino acids.
     -   List unidentifiable atom linkages.
+-   07/08/2010
+    -   In progress of scanning whole PDB.
+    -   Hacking the PDB sequence diagram code.

 Skype call notes
 ----------------